kojr1234/bain_ml_challenge_model/README.md

 # Bain Machine Learning Engineer Challenge
 This repository presents my approach to the challenge proposed.
 The goal is to build a robust, maintainable, and scalable solution for the milk price forecasting model.
-Also, I want to document some flaws encountered in the source jupyter notebook code that were ignored but, in a real-world scenario, would potentially be a risk factor.
+I also document some flaws encountered in the source code on jupyter notebook code that were ignored here, but in a real-world scenario, would potentially be a risk factor.

 **The python version used for this project was 3.9.12.
 Please, run this code using any version above 3.9.**